ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

     nowhere near the actual delivery address.
 5. Only a single collection point in my area which is inconvenient and out of my way.
-6. Collections for returns cannot be rescheduled by the user.
+6. Collections for returns cannot be rescheduled by the user, until the first collection attempt has failed.
 7. Notifications for wish list items seem to be based on price changes, regardless of whether the price increases or decreases.
 8. An order cannot be cancelled once the user has paid for it,